satyashani/gexf-js/README.md

 1. Export your graph from Gephi as a GEXF file
 2. Put it in the gexf-js directory
-3. Modify config.js to point to your GEXF File and tune the interface.
+3. Modify config.js for requireed settings.
+4. Provide Links with urls of gexf files and call GexfJS MapFromLink() method on click on links

 You can view more Gexf files by pointing your browser to index.html#Filename.gexf